 SOS is a Civil Society Coalition, which campaigns for the SABC, a public broadcaster to serve the public interest.

 The African Editors’ Forum is a body of Editors and senior editorial executives from all over Africa.
-Its member are committed to building editors’ organizations in regions all over the continent and give senior editors a voice and a communications network that allows them to report without intimidation and censorship.
+Its member are committed to building editors’ organisations in regions all over the continent and give senior editors a voice and a communications network that allows them to report without intimidation and censorship.

 The Media Institute of Southern Africa, based in Namibia, is an organized group of activists advocating for the specific social agenda of media freedom and freedom of expression, with the purpose of changing Southern Africa to make it a safer environment for media workers.